rdhadda/QuizKombat/README.md

 - I want to be able to play quiz online.
 - I want to be able to navigate through the website with ease.
+- I want to be able to enter my name.
 - I want the website to be responsive across varying devices.

 #### Returning Visitor Goals

 - I want a variety of questions across different subjects.
+- I want to be able to select the difficulty of the questions being asked.

 #### Frequent Visitor Goals

 - I want a variety of questions across different subjects.
+- I want to be able to select the difficulty of the questions being asked.

 ## Design